jkressel/blog/_posts/2023-01-12-adventures-in-morello-capability-load-store-faulting.markdown

 ## Disabling load faulting

 In a similar fashion to the loading of capabilities can generate a capability fault to prevent unauthorised access.
 The below table lists the registers and bits needed to disable faulting.
+Once again, if stage 2 transation is disabled then you don't need to worry about VTCR_EL2.

 | Translation stage  | Register  | Bit  | Purpose | Value |
 |---|---|---|---|---|